plblum/jivs/README.md

 	- Tokens that can show live data
 	`The current value is {Value}.`
 	- Token values are localizable
-	- Token values can select a format.
+	- Token values can select a format
 	`The {Label:Uppercase} must be between {Minimum:AbbrevDate} and {Maximum:AbbrevDate}.`
 	- Message text itself is localizable
 	- Validators have two error messages.
 The first message, designed for proximity to the UI widget, is succinct, focusing on the issue without field context.
 The second, intended for a Validation Summary displayed elsewhere on the screen, includes the field name for clarity.
 	- You can setup default error messages, localized of course.
 This is particularly useful for Data Type Check validations, where distinct data types require specific guidance.
 For instance, use "Enter a date in the form MM/DD/YYYY" for dates, and "Enter a number using only digits" for numbers.
 	- Jivs can provide every error associated with a field, not just the initial one, ensuring thorough feedback and guidance.
 - Jivs provides built-in support for common data types—number, string, Boolean, and date—and accommodates unique usage scenarios through extensive customizability.
-	- Formatter Customization: Tailor how values are displayed to users, with localization.
+	- Formatter customization: Tailor how values are displayed to users, with localization.
 For instance, configure error messages to show dates in an abbreviated format rather than a short date format.
-	- Converter Customization: Adjust the data under validation to fit various contexts, such as interpreting a JavaScript Date object in multiple ways—anniversary, expiry, total days, date with time, or time alone.
+	- Converter customization: Adjust the data under validation to fit various contexts, such as interpreting a JavaScript Date object in multiple ways—anniversary, expiry, total days, date with time, or time alone.
-	- Identifier Customization: Integrate custom objects to be treated as standard data types, enabling complex comparisons.
+	- Identifier customization: Integrate custom objects to be treated as standard data types, enabling complex comparisons.
 An object denoting "tomorrow" or "next month" can be identified as a Date for comparison purposes.
-	- Comparer Customization: Supports Conditions that compare two values so they can handler your non-standard data types.
+	- Comparer customization: Supports Conditions that compare two values so they can handler your non-standard data types.

 ## Learning Jivs